Biosecurity Import Conditions system (BICON)

 Importing into Australia

-To help protect Australia’s unique environment from unwanted pests and diseases, the Department of Agriculture and Water Resources regulates products imported into Australia.
+To help protect Australia’s unique environment from unwanted pests and diseases, the Department of Agriculture, Water and the Environment regulates products imported into Australia.
 The importation of some products is, by law, subject to certain biosecurity import conditions.
 Some products are not permitted entry while other products are only allowed into Australia subject to meeting import conditions that mitigate the biosecurity risk.
 This may include a requirement for an import permit.

-You can use the new Biosecurity Import Conditions System (BICON) to determine whether a commodity intended for import into Australia:
+You can use the Biosecurity Import Conditions system (BICON) to determine whether a commodity intended for import into Australia:

 - is permitted

 It is your responsibility to comply with the department’s import conditions when importing into Australia.

 Most import permits will be issued within 20 working days of completed applications being received and paid for in full.
 Applications may take longer if:

 - incomplete or incorrect information is provided by the applicant

 - additional information is required to continue the assessment (applicants will be notified of this by the assessing officers)

 - it is a novel product or has been prepared in a novel manner.